Check Local Mortgage Rates

 TERMINOLOGY

-FHA requires a mortgage insurance premium (MIP) for its homebuying programs.
+The FHA requires a mortgage insurance premium (MIP) for its home-buying programs.
 An up front premium of 1.50% of the loan amount is paid at closing and can be financed into the mortgage amount.
 In addition, there is a monthly MIP amount included in the PITI of .50%.
 Condos do not require up front MIP - only monthly MIP.

 The mortgage insurance premium paid on an FHA loan is always significantly higher than on a conventional program.
 On an FHA loan the borrower will be charged a mortgage insurance premium equal to 1.50% of the purchase price of the property and a renewal premium of .500% in subsequent years.
-By contrast the mortgage insurance premium charged at closing on a conventional program is as low as .500% (with 10% down payment) with renewal rate in subsequent years as low as .300% in subsequent years.

 More Articles...

-- Apply for a Home Loan with Bad Credit
+- Home Equity Loans for People with Bad Credit